 OJ’s is up to 10 locations across Calgary.
 If you like any of those, you’ll like the Stephen Avenue location with all the same salads, bowls, burgers and salads.

-What to order: The L.A.
-Street Dog made with Nathan’s dog wrapped in bacon and placed in a toasted baguette.
+What to order: The Original Double Dog made with two wieners that are butterflied and stuffed into a toasted baguette.
 Bonus: All of OJ’s burgers and sandwiches come with your choice of two sides.

 109 8 Ave.
 S.W., 403-262-7248, originaljoes.ca